dnahodil/groovy-extra-list-behaviour/README.md

 ## Description
 Adds extra methods to Groovy Lists.
 Requires Groovy version > 2.0.5 as it utilises the Groovy extensions mechanism.

+## Using this library
+I plan to publish this library to a central repository so it can be used with Maven or other dependancy resolution tools.
+For now you can download the [built jar](https://github.com/dnahodil/groovy-extra-list-behaviour/build/libs/groovy-extra-list-behaviour-1.1.0.jar) and include it as a library in your project.

 ## New methods available
 ### `only()`
 In a similar vein to `first()` and `last()` this method will return the only element of a List.
 This method allows you to write clearer code by making it expressly clear when we are expecting a List with a single element.
 An example usage might be if we are calling an SQL utilty which always returns a List of rows as the result, but the SQL has specified `SELECT TOP 1 ...` so we know there will only be one element during normal operation.
 Calling `first()` or `last()` when we *know* there's only going to be one element weakens the expressiveness of the code, whereas calling `only()` reinforces it.